Belle Grove Plantation Announces the Beverley B. Shoemaker Welcome Center

 WHAT IS A “WELCOME CENTER”?

-The Barn Welcome Center will create a new way to welcome visitors to Belle Grove.
+The Beverley B. Shoemaker Welcome Center will create a new way to welcome visitors to Belle Grove.
 After entering the parking lot, visitors will come into the Museum Shop to purchase admission and be oriented to the entire site.
 The term “welcome” also encompasses how the restored building will be used as a community gathering space.
 It also symbolizes Belle Grove’s commitment to preserve and interpret the site’s rich and diverse history.

 DIDN’T BELLE GROVE JUST RESTORE THE BARN?

 In the recent decades, several projects funded by the National Trust for Historic Preservation have stabilized the 1918 Barn including repairing and repainting the roof, fixing siding, and painting it in brilliant red.
 In 2016, Mr. Andreae donated substantial funds and oversaw an initial phase of construction on the upper level to install new flooring, railings, interior and exterior lighting, and ceiling fans.
 The doors were adapted to meet code and the electrical system was upgraded.
 This allowed the barn to begin to be used immediately as an event space.
-Belle Grove’s leadership and supporters immediately recognized the potential of the entire project and spearheaded efforts to make the full vision for the Barn Welcome Center a reality.
+Belle Grove’s leadership and supporters immediately recognized the potential of the entire project and spearheaded efforts to make the full vision for the Welcome Center a reality.

 WHAT WILL YOU DO WITH THE PLACE WHERE THE MUSEUM SHOP IS NOW?